 Here’s how to back up your most important outside folders with OneDrive.

-How to Back Up Any Folder Using OneDrive
+How to Back Up Your Desktop, Pictures, and Documents Folders Using OneDrive

 - Click the OneDrive icon in the System Tray at the bottom-right corner of your screen (you may need to expand this area using the arrow icon).
 Select More > Settings.

 - Review the Space left in OneDrive after selection and make sure you’re happy with how you’re using your space.
-Click Start protection and OneDrive will begin syncing those folders.
+Click Start backup and OneDrive will begin syncing those folders.